General North Carolina Zoo Rules

 - Please keep the Zoo clean by placing all litter in the proper trash, recycling and composting receptacles.

-- We reserve the right not to allow any bag, parcel or other item to be brought into the Zoo, and to deal with any unattended object in such a way as we consider appropriate.
+- We reserve the right to not allow any bag, parcel or other item to be brought into the Zoo, and to deal with any unattended object in such a way as we consider appropriate.

 - Obey all posted signs.
 The Zoo requires all guests to remain on designated pathways at all times.
 Climbing or crossing barriers or entering restricted areas is prohibited.
 Habitats and enclosures are designed to protect visitors and animals from harm.